JakeC007/JakeC007.github.io/ai-safety.md

         <div class="as-claim">
           <div class="as-claim-num">02</div>
           <div class="as-claim-body">
-            <h2 class="as-claim-title" data-copy="AS-CLAIM-2-TITLE">Deployment outran the safety work</h2>
+            <h2 class="as-claim-title" data-copy="AS-CLAIM-2-TITLE">Deployment has outrun the safety work</h2>
             <p data-copy="AS-CLAIM-2-BODY">
               Generative AI reached classrooms and group chats before any developmental safety framework existed.
-School districts wrote acceptable-use policy in a single semester, with no evidence base and real liability exposure.
-The gap between deployment and understanding is widest here.
+              School districts wrote acceptable-use policy in a single semester, often with little evidence to draw on and real liability exposure, which leaves a wide gap between how much these systems are used and how well their effects are understood.
             </p>
           </div>
         </div>